 The study of 1,000 serious golfers shows that while golfers often are spending more time holding on to their clubs and deliberating over a purchase for several months, there has been a dramatic change in the role e-commerce is playing.

-According to the survey, online shopping for golf equipment was up more than 50 percent over a year ago.
+According to the survey, online shopping for golf equipment was up more than 50 percent over a year ago and more than 65 percent since 2014.
 In addition, half of the survey’s respondents say they go online daily to get information about golf.
-In a 2016 GPAU study, when answering the question where they were most likely to make their next golf equipment purchase, respondents said an online retailer 13 percent of the time.
+In the Golf Datatech survey, those who spent money online for golf equipment said they spent an average of $385 in 2014, $415 in 2016, but $636 in 2017.

 Despite the immediacy of the web, golfers remain deliberate consumers.
 The average respondent in the survey spends three months settling on an equipment purchase decision.
 It may be why smaller golf retail establishments may be doing well—because a three-month buying decision often requires a relationship not just a location.